 So, you’ve heard of White Claw – but what exactly is a hard seltzer?

 The answer is as simple as soda or sparkling water that’s been spiked with alcohol and finished with (usually natural) fruit flavours.
-The alcohol base can either be naturally occurring, thanks to natural fermentation, based on a brewing process, or simply an old fashioned triple-distilled vodka.
+The alcoholic beverage used as a base can either be naturally occurring, thanks to natural fermentation, based on a brewing process or simply an old fashioned triple-distilled vodka.
 Whether it’s made or mixed, hard seltzer fits into the health-conscious, ‘sober curious’ zeitgeist with a barely-there caloric density that typically ranges between 60-90 calories per can, hardly ever exceeding the 100 calorie barrier.

 Popularity has been so swift in Australia that there is now a dedicated online store entirely dedicated to hard seltzer, simply called The Seltzer Store.

-To give you a bit of perspective on just how big hard seltzer is getting, we’ve rounded up the brands currently available in Australia.
+To give you a bit of perspective on just how big hard seltzer (sometimes classified as a flavored malt beverage) is getting, we’ve rounded up the brands currently available in Australia.
 As you can see below, there are plenty of choices already, with the multitude of seltzer labels swelling considerably since late 2019, all competing for your attention before summer hits.